 "Geocoding culture" allows you to specify the regional or cultural context for interpretation of data.
 It ensures accurate map labelling according to your chosen language-region preferences.

-Bubbles represents data points on the map, and it helps us to compare values associated with different locations.
+Bubbles represent data points on the map, and it helps us to compare values associated with different locations.

 Additionally, you are allowed to customize the size and color of the bubbles.